tomwhartung/jmws_accoutrements/doc/joomla/install.md

 ## Installing Jmws Joomla Extensions
 Installing one of the Jmws extensions requires the following steps:

-# Downloading the extension code
+1. Downloading the extension code
-# Integrating the code into your site's Joomla! code
+1. Integrating the code into your site's Joomla! code
-# Installing the extension in Joomla's back end
+1. Installing the extension in Joomla's back end

 ### How We Do It
-The following document outlines our github strategy:
+The following document (in this repo) outlines our github strategy:

 * [devops/cms_github_strategy.md](https://github.com/tomwhartung/jmws_accoutrements/blob/master/doc/devops/cms_github_strategy.md)